austin-rt/useCallback/README.md

 # Enter the `useCallback` Hook

-In short, the `useCallback` hook allows you to cache, or ‘momoize’ a function between re-renders of your component.
+In short, the `useCallback` hook allows you to cache, or ‘memoize’ a function between re-renders of your component.
 It performs a similar task to `useMemo`, the nuances of which we will get into in the `useMemo` lesson.

 If the nitty-gritty of this interests you, you can read more about it in the [React docs](https://beta.reactjs.org/apis/react/useCallback).